music: Phil Collins drums way Beyond the Lines

 What a drum fill!
 1980s 4evar!

 Anyway, a bunch of killjoys said “It’s not even a drum solo, it’s just a drum fill.
 There are plenty of drummers much better than Phil Collins.”
 Yes, yes, and yes, but it’s unarguably iconic and legendary.
-It’s not those eleven tom-tom hits, it’s the sound, the build-up in the song, the engineering that make it so.
+It’s not simply those eleven tom-tom hits, it’s the sound, the build-up in the song, the engineering that make it so.

 Beyond the drum fill